-As of February 15, 2023, approximately 65 hospitals in North America, Europe, and Asia are currently using ClearPoint products.
-A small number of these hospital customers account for a substantial portion of our revenues from sales of ClearPoint products.
-Our five largest hospital customers accounted for approximately 26% of our functional neurosurgery navigation disposable product revenues in 2022.
+A small number of our hospital customers account for a substantial portion of our revenues from sales of ClearPoint products.
+Our five largest hospital customers accounted for approximately 27% of our functional neurosurgery navigation disposable product revenues in 2023.

-At February 15, 2023, we had commercial relationships with over 50 pharma/biotech, academic, and contract research organization partners who have either evaluated or used our SmartFlow cannula or our services.
-One of these companies, PTC Therapeutics, Inc. and its affiliates ("PTC"), a related party who is a significant stockholder with a Board representative, accounted for approximately 34% of our biologics and drug delivery revenues in 2022.
-On May 7, 2019, the Company entered into a supply agreement with PTC (the "PTC Supply Agreement") pursuant to which the Company supplies certain products and engages in performance of certain services under the terms of mutually agreed upon Statements of Work.
+At March 5, 2024, we had commercial relationships with over 50 pharma/biotech, academic, and contract research organization partners who have either evaluated or used our SmartFlow cannula or our consulting services.

+One of these companies, PTC Therapeutics, Inc. and its affiliates ("PTC"), a related party who is a significant stockholder with a Board representative, accounted for approximately 21% of our biologics and drug delivery revenues in 2023.
+On May 7, 2019, we entered into a supply agreement with PTC (the "PTC Supply Agreement") pursuant to which we supply certain products and engage in performance of certain services under the terms of mutually agreed upon Statements of Work.
 Certain products supplied under the PTC Supply Agreement are subject to limited favored pricing terms for such products intended for human use in clinical or commercial settings.